binaryops-wiebo/stateless-captcha/README.md

 app.get('/', captchaHandler.verifyJWTResponseMiddleware, (req, res) =>
     res.send('Hello There!
 You must have entered a valid Captcha response') );

-/**
- * The user may wish to listen to the captcha, rather than trying to read it
- * This method returns an MP3 encoded audio clip that you plan play on the client
- * Submit: an object with the nonce, and the validation string.
- * {
- *     nonce: '1223dsfdres-434-dd',
- *     validation: "ksafrp348573pfsldkfjlj.............."
- * };
- *
- * the returned object
- * {
- *   "audio": "data:audio/mp3;base64,//NAxAAAAANIAAAAAPGANnlgXPAYEJ+JgAAk/B2...."
- * }
- */
-app.post('/captcha/audio', captchaHandler.getCaptchaAudio);

 // start the app !!